schochastics/netrankr/paper.md

 difference to an index driven approach.
 For more detailed applications see the package vignettes.

-We work with a small graph included in the package.
+We work with a small graph included in the package which was specifically crafted to highlight extreme differences in centrality rankings.

 ``` r
 library(igraph)
 library(netrankr)